yWorks/yfiles-for-html-demos/demos/view/fileoperations/README.md

 #### Server

 Download to a file via a dedicated server.
-The GraphML content is sub,itted to the server which responds with a download URL for the respective file.
+The GraphML content is submitted to the server which responds with a download URL for the respective file.
 The handling of the download then depends on the user's browser settings.
 See [Server Operations](#server-operations) for details on enabling server requests.

 #### Local Storage